muratk3n/thirdwave/en/tweets/2020/week4.md

 ---

-Yes yes I know the complaints about the budgetary issues.
-Isn't SF more worthwhile than frickin Afganistan tho?
+Yes yes lots of spending...
+Isn't SF more worthwhile than invading frickin Afganistan tho?

 *2020-1-25 23:4:28*